statisticalbiotechnology/dsbook/dsbook/unsupervised/pca.md

 \| u \| = 1, \quad \| v \| = 1
 $$

-This approach makes the interpretation of the PCA decomposition more consistent, as $ s $ represents the variance captured by this component, and $ u $ and $ v $ describe the specific directions of variation in row and column space, respectively.
+This approach makes the interpretation of the PCA decomposition more consistent, as $ s $ captures the magnitude of the variation along this component, the variance explained being proportional to $ s^2 $, and $ u $ and $ v $ describe the specific directions of variation in row and column space, respectively.

 ## More principal components to your PCA